BryceCanyonCounty/bcc-train/README.md

 ## How to use
 - To refuel/repair train hold right click while near the driver seat to show prompts
+- Press `U` to access train inventory
+- Cruise control will disengage if conductor leaves engine seat
 - Buy a train from a station, spawn it and have fun!

 ## Api